La Petite France district in Strasbourg reflecting in the canal at dusk

 • Currency: Euro (€)

-• Getting around: Walk or use the excellent tram system
+• Getting around: Walk or use the tram system

-• Best time: May–June and September–October for weather; November–December for the Christmas Market
+• Best time: May–June and September–October, plus the Christmas Market season if you can tolerate crowds

-Scenic French countryside and village — exploring France by train from Strasbourg to Paris
+Scenic French countryside and village connected by rail from Strasbourg

 Affiliate Disclosure: Some links in this guide are affiliate links.
 If you book through them, I earn a small commission at no extra cost to you.
 I only link to services I've personally used or trust.
 See my full Affiliate Disclosure.